Gabriella439/post-rfc/voice-feminization.md

 face speaking effeminately helps when I want to cement any new speaking habits.

+### Take notes

+I prefer most of my notes to be audio recordings (organized by date), but written notes are okay, too, and can help supplement those records.

+The main purpose of taking notes is to force yourself to *think* about what you are doing.
+Remember that you will progress more quickly if you mentally engage with the voice feminization process.

+A secondary purpose of taking notes is to help yourself revisit an older voice or trick that worked well for you in the past, especially when you "misplace" your voice.

 ### You will be far more critical of your own voice than others

 You don't want to go too overboard when critically listening to your own